Search Docs

 2. Check that minSdk is set to 24 or higher

-3. Ensure all required permissions are declared in AndroidManifest.xml
+3. Ensure the INTERNET permission is declared in AndroidManifest.xml

 6.2 Performance Issues#